ruuddejong-altran/python-c-cpp/docs/example_3.md

 Note that, compared with [example 2](./example_2.md), we don't do any increments or decrements of the reference counts for the Python objects.
-All that is taken care of by the generated C++ wrapper code.
+All that bookkeeping is taken care of by the generated C++ wrapper code.

-You might think that, just as with [example 2](./example_2.md) this code is not thread-safe.
+You might think that, just as with [example 2](./example_2.md), that this code is not thread-safe.
 Actually it is, but that is because SWIG by default disables support for multi-threaded Python applications.
 That means that while the wrapped C++ code is running, the Python interpreter will not be able to run any other threads.
-You can use SWIG directives to allow or multi-threading for a wrapped module, and you can even enable or disable thread support for specific methods.
+You can use SWIG directives to allow multi-threading for a wrapped module, and you can even enable or disable thread support for specific methods.